orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/catalog_medias.md

 page_title: "cloudavenue_catalog_medias Data Source - cloudavenue"
 subcategory: "Catalog"
 description: |-
-  The catalog_medias datasource allows you to list all the medias of a catalog.
+  The Catalog medias allows you to retrieve information about a medias in Cloud Avenue.
 ---

 # cloudavenue_catalog_medias (Data Source)

-The `catalog_medias` datasource allows you to list all the medias of a catalog.
+The Catalog medias allows you to retrieve information about a medias in Cloud Avenue.

 ## Example Usage